(Also: see our two Face-to-Face Groups in Palo Alto: one for adults with ADHD and one for the “partners of”)

-Well, CHADD does understand.
-Sometimes the partner without ADHD seems to be spending all of their days chasing around with doctors appointments for the kids, trying to convince the ADHD partner that if he or she put the keys in the same place everyday, there wouldn’t be a crisis every morning.
+Sometimes the partner who does not have ADHD seems to be spending all of their days chasing around with doctors appointments for the kids, trying to convince the ADHD partner that if he or she put the keys in the same place everyday, there wouldn’t be a crisis every morning.
 At the same time, it seems like nobody else is concerned about the state of near chaos upon which the entire household teeters.

 Then there is the partnering level.
 As if being in a relationship were not complicated enough, a relationship with an ADHD partner can create a myriad of new misunderstandings and disappointed expectations.
 Did my partner really forget how important that was to me?
 Does my partner purposely drop the ball, knowing I will catch it?